NebbGroup/docs.qlarm.com/content/trend/_index.md

 </div>

 {{<lead>}}
-Trend view shows a chart display of the data for selected tag(s) for a specific period of time with options to display events and event conditions thresholds.
-Charts can be customized and reports can be saved.
+The Trend page is where you can get your tags values-data visualized.
+It show a chart display of the data for selected tag(s) for a specific period of time.
+You can add tags and change period while viewing a report.
+Also you can get display of events raised and event thresholds from the tags' conditions.
+You can customize the chart and have a reports saved.
+You can download the reports as an images and export the chart data in files.
 {{</lead>}}
 <figure class="image_container">
     <img class="center_image myImg" onClick="reply_click(this)"  id="trend_screen" src="/trend_screen.png" alt="Trend">